-Though New Zealand’s borders still remain closed for students from all around the world, the country’s government is working on a unique pathway initiative for international students which will be launched when the time comes and the borders reopen.
+Though New Zealand’s borders still remain closed to students from all around the world, the country’s government is working on a unique pathway initiative for international students which will be launched when the time comes and the borders reopen.
 Except for 194 foreign doctoral and postgraduate students who are recently welcomed by the country under the latest exemption, the country is still reconsidering taking international students for the coming year.
 However, this pathway initiative to study in New Zealand comes as a ray of hope for international students.

-Explore Student Life in New Zealand!
+Explore – Student Life in New Zealand!

-New Zealand’s Minister of Education, Chris Hipkins, told the RNZ that it is unlikely that many foreign students will be admitted to the country for at least another year.
+- New Zealand’s Minister of Education, Chris Hipkins, told the RNZ that it is unlikely that many foreign students will be admitted to the country for at least another year.
 He further added that New Zealand is expected to see border checks continue within the next 12 to 18 months.
 The government will be looking for ways to try to do something to build pathway initiatives to help international students study in New Zealand.

-While Hipkins clarified that there is no clear timeline can be set on when it is possible to expect large numbers of international students to join the country and things can be done differently.
+- While Hipkins clarified that there is no clear timeline that can be set on when it is possible to expect large numbers of international students to join the country and things can be done differently.
 Finding a unique way to welcome students across the globe, Education New Zealand (ENZ) has announced a collaboration between the government agency and eight universities in the country to bring forward a pathway initiative to study in New Zealand that will help foreign students from more than 30 countries to start their studies from home while borders are closed.
 According to a press release, the UK-based University Consortium (NCUK) will ensure world-class New Zealand education around the world and build a pipeline of students from overseas to study in New Zealand whenever the right time comes.

-Starting in December 2020, the NCUK research centres will seek more qualifications, with admissions starting in March 2021, to study at any of these eight universities in New Zealand.
+- Starting in December 2020, the NCUK research centres will seek more qualifications, with admissions starting in March 2021, to study at any of these eight universities in New Zealand.
 These pathways will allow and assist international students to study in New Zealand from their home country to begin their studies toward a bachelor’s and master’s degree.
 Hipkins also added that the initiative will give students motivation and flexibility to pursue higher education in New Zealand.
 The New Zealand government assumes that, amid Covid-19, foreign education will play a crucial role in reviving the country’s economy.

-Introducing this pathway initiative to study In New Zealand, ENZ Chief Executive Grant McPherson said that to date, it is the largest partnership between international education and the university sector, and it is the first time foreign students have been allowed to start offshore learning in New Zealand.
+- Introducing this pathway initiative to study In New Zealand, ENZ Chief Executive Grant McPherson said that to date, it is the largest partnership between international education and the university sector, and it is the first time foreign students have been allowed to start offshore learning in New Zealand.

 Keep watching this space as we’ll keep you updated on this new pathway initiative to study in New Zealand.
 For more such updates on the global educational sphere, stay tuned to Leverage Edu.